-With the approval of the Dean of Postgraduate Studies, and on the recommendation of the Head of Department/School, a student who has been enrolled for MSc Part II for a period of at least 6 months full-time, or the equivalent part-time period, and who has completed MSc Part I or is offering only Part II, may apply for transfer to the PhD.
+With the approval of the Dean of Postgraduate Studies, and on the recommendation of the Head of Department/School, a student who has been enrolled for MSc Part II for a period of at least 6 months full-time, or the equivalent part-time period, and who has completed MSc Part I or is offering only Part II, may apply.

-Candidates wishing to do this should refer to PhD Regulation 3(d).
+Candidates wishing to do this should refer to PhD Regulation 3(f).
 A candidate who transfers to PhD, and who completed Part I, may apply for the award of the PGDipSc or PGDipEngGeol, whichever is appropriate.